 Achievement Award in Medicine Honoree, 2010 William Tasman, MD

-William Tasman, MD, is a renowned surgeon, clinician, investigator and administrator who has shown extraordinary commitment to ophthalmology and Jefferson throughout his 48 years with the Wills Eye Institute.
+William Tasman, MD, was a renowned surgeon, clinician, investigator, and administrator who exhibited extraordinary commitment to ophthalmology and Jefferson throughout his 48 years with the Wills Eye Institute.

 Achievement Award in Medicine Honoree, 2009 Herbert E. Cohn, MD